builders-blueprint-series/from-coder-to-engineer/body/chapter-11.md

 7. Conclusion

-    - Public setters create endless amount of possibilities for object creation and state, resulting in extra code
+    - Public setters create an endless amount of possibilities for object creation and state, resulting in extraneous code
-    - Private setters with constructors limit these possibilities, resulting in less code, bugs, and a simplified code base
+    - Private setters with constructors limit these possibilities, resulting in less code, fewer bugs, and a simplified code base

 #### Private Methods